Tagline: Horror has returned to Haddonfield.

 Forget it, dipshit!

 A sour brew of studio bastardisation, Halloween 4 is the brainchild of lousy corporate parenting.
-Left to his own devices, director Little might have contributed something worthy of the original’s legacy, but the movie’s inability to mesh the Myers ethos with the smash-mouth formula of its most famous imitator proves devastating to the franchise.
+Left to his own devices, director Little might have contributed something worthy of the original’s legacy, but the movie’s inability to mesh the Myers ethos with the smash-mouth formula of his most famous imitator proves devastating to the franchise.